SchedMD/slurm-gcp/README.md

    > not have a maximum runtime.
    [More information about Spot VMs](https://cloud.google.com/compute/docs/instances/spot)

-## Hybrid Cluster for Bursting from On-Premise
+## Hybrid Cluster for Bursting from On-Premises

-Bursting out from an on-premise cluster is done by configuring the **ResumeProgram** and the **SuspendProgram** in the slurm.conf to *resume.py*, *suspend.py* in the scripts directory. *config.yaml* should be configured so that the scripts can create and destroy compute instances in a
+Bursting out from an on-premises cluster is done by configuring the **ResumeProgram** and the **SuspendProgram** in the slurm.conf to *resume.py*, *suspend.py* in the scripts directory. *config.yaml* should be configured so that the scripts can create and destroy compute instances in a